 13 Lincoln’s Inn Fields, WC2

-Our Rating Hours Wed–Sun 10am–5pm, last entry 4:30pm; candlelit nights at least once a month (book ahead online) Transportation Tube: Holborn Phone 020/7405-2107 Prices Free admission Web site Sir John Soane’s Museum
+Our Rating Hours Wed–Sun 10am–5pm, last entry 4:30pm; candlelit nights at least once a month (book ahead online) Transportation Tube: Holborn Phone 020/7405-2107 Prices Free admission but a time reservation is required, £10 suggested donation Web site Sir John Soane’s Museum

 Map13 Lincoln’s Inn Fields, WC2 London